-P. gingivalis is most commonly known as a cause of periodontal disease, which, like Alzheimer's disease, is an age-related degenerative condition.
+P. gingivalis is most commonly known as a cause of periodontal disease, which like Alzheimer's disease, is an age-related degenerative condition.
 However, it is less commonly known that P. gingivalis can migrate from the mouth to other tissues in the body, including the brain, where we believe it causes degenerative conditions such as Alzheimer's disease.
 Furthermore, the presence of P. gingivalis has been observed in the brain of Alzheimer's disease patients with no concurrent periodontal disease, demonstrating that periodontal disease is a risk factor, but not a prerequisite, for Alzheimer's disease.

 P. gingivalis secretes two different gingipain proteases, lysine gingipain, or Kgp, and arginine gingipain, or Rgp.
 Both are essential for P. gingivalis survival and pathogenicity.
-In January 2019, we co-authored a peer reviewed paper published in Science Advances that included research conducted by our co-authors at the University of Auckland.
-Based on that research, we reported the presence of higher levels of gingipains inside neurons in postmortem Alzheimer's disease brains relative to the presence observed in the brains of postmortem control patients (Figure 2 A, C).
+Our collaborators at the University of Auckland demonstrated the presence of higher levels of gingipains inside neurons in Alzheimer's disease brains relative to the presence observed in the brains of control patients (Figure 2 A, C).
 It is understood in the field that Alzheimer's disease pathology begins several decades prior to the manifestation of symptoms.
 Therefore, the presence of gingipains in some control patients is consistent with a disease initiating event.
 Both Rgp and Kgp load correlated strongly to Alzheimer's disease pathology as measured by tau load (Figure 2 B, D).